The potential of biogas in the energy transition

 June 28, 2021

-Biogas can provide us with a renewable energy source and reduces waste—and carbon emissions—in the process
+Biogas can provide us with a renewable energy source and reduce waste—and carbon emissions—in the process

 As we continue to navigate the transition towards green energy, experts around the world are pining for sustainable solutions to powering our communities while reducing the amount of greenhouse gas (GHG) emissions being released into the atmosphere.
 Using renewable energy, such as power generated from wind turbines or solar cells, is a primary pillar of this process.
 Another source of renewable energy—one that has seen significant growth over the past few years—is biogas.